 Here are just a few of the options:

-I go into this in much more detail in our article about how we travel free, but suffice it to say, if you want to travel free the Sapphire Preferred is the card to get.
-If cash back is your only goal, and you don’t travel, then go with the Freedom Unlimited.
+I go into this in much more detail in our article about how we travel free, but suffice it to say, if you want to travel free the Chase Sapphire Preferred® Card is the card to get.
+If cash back is your only goal, and you don’t travel, then go with the Chase Freedom Unlimited®.

 - extended warranty and purchase protection